 When you live in a communal space, cleanliness isn’t just about health—it’s about cooperation and teamwork.
 We emphasize this every day before lunch, when a bunk will get together to clean their cabin during nikayon (cleaning time).

 The cleaning duties are listed on a wheel, which will rotate to indicate which job goes to which camper each day.
 Over the course of a session, every kid will manage every cabin responsibility, including sweeping the floors, making the beds, and wiping down the sinks.
 Nikayon brings bunkmates together by nurturing mutual respect and appreciation.

 Menucha, or “rest hour” is a time after lunch each day when the campers and counselors go back to the cabin to have some quiet time.
-This is when campers receive letters and packages and write home.
+This is when campers receive letters and write home.
 They have a chance to read a book, listen to music, or play quietly with their friends.
 Some even choose to take a nap.

 We have bunk time allotted in our schedule several times a week.
 This is a chance for kids to pick their own activities, choosing programs with their counselors that they can enjoy just as a bunk.
 They could spend more time at the zip lines, doing craft projects, having a water fight, whatever—as long as the bunk is bonding, bunk time can be anything they dream of.

 The beauty of sleepaway camp is making new friends; however, we understand that campers want to be with their old ones as well.
 You will be able to request bunkmates for your child in the “Bunk Requests” form available in your CampInTouch account.
 We will do our best to honor one request.
 All requests are at the discretion of the Camp Director.
 Nothing is ever guaranteed.
 If we feel behavioral issues will arise if two campers are in the same bunk, the request may not be honored.